DTS-STN/digital-service-reviews/assets/capture-the-approval/README.md

 ## Our scenario and blockers
 ### Our scenario
 >Good afternoon.
 I am from the office of the Assistant Deputy Minister of Dairy and Milk-Alternative Frozen Treats (DMAFT).
 ADM DMAFT couldn’t be here, but welcomes you all as our newest agile team working in a digital way.
-We’re trying out this human centred approach in delivering treats.
+We’re trying out this human-centred approach in delivering treats.
 >
 >Of course, we aren’t changing any of the ways that the rest of us work, or the wider bureaucracy as a whole.
 Your team is testing out these ways of working but have to adhere to the way we do things in the Dairy and Milk-Alternative Frozen Treats Branch.
 We have established processes, rules and governance that must be respected